 China Camp State Park was the site of a thriving Chinese shrimp-fishing village of nearly 500 people in the 1880s.
 The park is north of San Rafael off Highway 101 on North San Pedro Road about 5 miles east of the highway.
 Phone (415) 456-0766 for more information.

 The Back Ranch Meadows Walk-in Campground has 8 walk-in or bike-in sites that are generally accessible in dry weather.
 It is about 200 feet from the accessible parking spaces to the sites over gravel that is level and very firmly packed.
 Large sites include accessible tables, water faucets, fire pit, and tent spaces.
 Restrooms are generally accessible and showers are at least usable, but some assistance may be needed to reach shower controls.

 Bullhead Flats has a usable site with a generally accessible restroom and parking.
 Routes between sites and supporting facilities are usable.

-The Back Ranch Campground Trail is a loop trail accessible for its entire 0.24 mile.
+The Back Ranch Campground Trail is a loop trail accessible for its entire 0.24 mile length.
 The trailhead is located in the campground with potable water and generally accessible parking and restrooms.

 The Shoreline Trail is accessible from the Back Ranch Meadows Walk-in Campground to San Pedro Road, just north of the intersection of Shoreline Trail and the Miwok Fire Trail, a total one-way distance of 1.5 miles.
 It is an oak woodlands trail with riparian areas and offers very nice views of San Pablo Bay.